Thomas Charles Wright

-Thomas Charles Wright (1799–1868) was an Irish-born naval admiral who was a founding-father of the Ecuadorian Navy, and a general in Simón Bolívar's army.
-He is noted as a leading militarist in the struggle for the independence of Ecuador and other South American countries.
+Thomas Charles Wright (1799–1868) was an Irish-born naval admiral.
+He was the founding-father of the Ecuadorian Navy, and a general in Simón Bolívar's army.
+He is regarded as a leading militarist in Ecuador's and other South American countries' struggle for independence.

 Childhood

-Thomas Wright was born in Queensboro, Drogheda, Ireland, on 26 January 1799, the son of Joseph Wright and Mary Montgomery.
-At the age of 11 he was sent to the Royal Navy college at Portsmouth, at that time regarded as the finest in the world, where he studied to become an officer.
+Thomas Wright was born in Queensborough, Drogheda, Ireland, on 26 January 1799, to Joseph Wright and Mary Montgomery.
+At the age of 11, he was sent to the Royal Navy college at Portsmouth, regarded at the time as the finest in the world, where he was educated to become an officer.

 Career in the Royal Navy

-Following his junior officer training, he embarked to sea at the age of 14 on board HMS Newcastle under the captaincy of George Stuart.
+Following his junior officer training, he embarked to a sea voyage, at age 14 on board HMS Newcastle under the captaincy of George Stuart.
 On this vessel he sailed to the east coast of the United States where he was engaged in blockading activities in the squadron of Admiral John Borlase Warren.
 In 1817 he returned to England having attained the junior officer's rank of midshipman.

 South American campaigns for independence

-With promotional opportunities diminishing in the Royal Navy, Wright having passed the Lieutenant's examination, but still without a commission, in union with many young junior officers in Britain, decided to enlist in Simón Bolívar's revolutionary army and sail for South America in support of the uprisings against Spanish colonial rule.
-In November 1817 Wright enlisted as an officer in the British Legion of Simón Bolívar, under the patronage of Luis Lopez Mendez, Bolivar's agent in London, he was one of the first volunteers to enlist.
-Originally setting off from the River Thames in November 1817, several snags delayed the departure until 2 January 1818 then departing from Fowey harbour he sailed on a brigantine named Dowson, under naval commander Captain Dormer, with 200 other volunteers armed with valuable weapons and ammunition, and after several weeks they landed at the West Indies.
+Promotional opportunities were diminishing in the Royal Navy; while Wright had passed the Lieutenant's examination, he was not given a commission like many young junior officers in Britain.
+Collectively, Wright and others decided to enlist in Simón Bolívar's revolutionary army and sail for South America in support of the uprisings against Spanish colonial rule.
+In November 1817, Wright enlisted as an officer in the British Legion of Simón Bolívar, under the patronage of Luis Lopez Mendez, Bolivar's agent in London.
+Wright was one of the first volunteers to enlist.
+Originally setting off from the River Thames in November 1817, several snags delayed the departure until 2 January 1818.
+They departed from Fowey harbor and sailed on a brigantine named Dowson, under naval commander Captain Dormer, with 200 other volunteers armed with valuable weapons and ammunition.
+They landed in the Saint Thomas island after several weeks.

-In this army corps of 200 men he was under the command of Colonel Campbell, and they were known as the Rifles Corps.
-These troops were then placed under the command of Colonel Pigott – His Majesty 54th Foot.
-Admiral Brion arrived with his squadron on the Island of St Thomas and Pigott and his followers were shipped on Patriot vessels to Margarita Island off the coast of Venezuela, arriving on 21 April 1818.
+The Rifles Corps was an army corps of 200 men under the command of Colonel Campbell.
+These troops were further placed under the command of Colonel Pigott – His Majesty 54th Foot.
+Admiral Luis Brion arrived with his squadron on the Island of St Thomas and Pigott and his followers were shipped on Patriot vessels to Margarita Island off the coast of Venezuela, arriving on 21 April 1818.

 They were sent to Guayana and then to Angostura, beginning the campaign in the Apure.
 At Angostura (present-day Ciudad Bolívar) Wright first met Simón Bolívar, for whom he developed a deep admiration.
 Bolívar opened the liberating campaign in Apure.
 During 1818–1819, one of his earliest battles with Wright partaking as an officer was at Trapiche de Gamarra on 27 March 1819.
 These encounters inspired Bolívar to begin his New Granada campaign and the march 1500 mi over the Andes.
 Wright accompanied Bolívar on the legendary crossing on which 25% of the British/Irish troops died.